rupinjairaj/network_programming/README.md

     - bind is necessary here because we want to fix the port through which we will handle incoming connections.
     - A client 'connect's to a specified port that the server is listening on(the port the server socket is bound to with bind).
 The server socket will be listening on this port.
 The incoming client connection will be queued to be accepted.
 When we call accept to fetch this pending connection. accept returns a brand new socket file descriptor to use for this connection.
     - accept also populates a value-result parameter with the client address info.

+6. send_setup.c & recv_setup.c
+    - Builds on top of listen_accept.c
+    - Shows the use of send and recv between an extremely simple client/server program.